 Of course, some stress is normal in the life of a teen.
 And it can, in small doses, even help them optimize performance.
 But when it starts to affect emotional or physical well-being, it’s time to rein it in.
-Parents can take steps, financial and emotional acts of mutuality, to help teens through the stress of this transitional time.
+Parents can take steps, financially and emotionally, to help teens through the stress of this transitional time.

 Understanding the pressure

-Teens report that their stress level during the school year, and even during the summer, far exceeds what they believe to be healthy.
+And frequently cited older research found that teens report their stress level during the school year, and even during the summer, far exceeds what they believe to be healthy.
 In fact, it surpasses the stress levels reported by average adults, according to a study by the American Psychological Association (APA).
-Many teens also report feeling overwhelmed and depressed as a result of stress, while others report fatigue and meal skipping due to stress.1
+Many teens also report feeling overwhelmed and depressed as a result of stress, while others report fatigue and meal skipping due to stress.2

 “Stress and anxiety have become increasingly prevalent among adolescents,” said Lynn Linde, senior director of the Center for Counseling Practice, Policy and Research, in an email interview.
 She noted that many students today feel they need to excel at everything they do and simultaneously be popular on social media.
 “For many students, perfectionism spills over to the need to be accepted into a specific college that will reinforce their sense of worth — or give their parents bragging rights.
 So high school students find themselves with no free time as they take on more advanced classes and extracurricular activities to make themselves more ‘marketable’ to college admissions officers.”